Iration: Daytrippin (2023–present)

+Iration also announced early in the year that they would be opening for Rebelution in their Good Vibes Summer Tour 2023 alongside The Expendables and Passafire.

+After the second leg of the Good Vibes Summer Tour with Rebelution, Iration announced the fourth and final single from Daytrippin' titled "Last Night" featuring British Reggae singer Maxi Priest, released on September 9.

+October 6, 2023, Daytrippin released with 6 new songs, "Can't Look Back", "Strange", "California Dreams", "Remedy", "The Stream", "Comedown" (feat.
+Claire Wright), and 4 songs released previously as singles, "New Style", "IRL", "Daytrippin", and "Last Night" (feat.
+Maxi Priest).
+The band also announced a Daytrippin release party after Reggae Rise Up Las Vegas, along with a Spotify listening party on the 10th and a Reddit AMA.

 Awards and honors

 On July 29, 2021, Iration announced on their social media platforms that their 2010 song "Time Bomb" is officially RIAA Gold certified.
-To celebrate this milestone, they launched a new merch collection and partnered with Sweet.io to bring you the band's first official NFT.
+To celebrate this milestone, they launched a new merch collection and partnered with Sweet.io to provide the band's first official NFT.

 Other projects

-Iration teamed up with Arrow Lodge Brewing in Covina, California to brew a special beer and 40-ounce can.
+Iration teamed up with Arrow Lodge Brewing in Covina, California, to brew a special beer and 40-ounce can.
 Named after the band's 2020 song "Chill Out" from their Coastin album, this IPA was brewed with bird pick tea for a tropical taste.

 Iration also collaborated with MERGE4 to create special pairs of socks featuring artwork from the band's album catalog.
 The socks are available in Iration's online merch store on their website.

-Playing as much golf as possible while not on tour, Iration teamed up with Seamus Golf of Beaverton, Oregon on a hademade collaboration.
+Playing as much golf as possible while not on tour, Iration teamed up with Seamus Golf of Beaverton, Oregon, on a handmade collaboration.
 The limited edition and quantities golf collection features a custom-made Oil Can Ball Mark with the diamond Iration logo in metal that creates tan, bronze, purple and blue hues; a hand-crafted waterproof military-grade Cordura head cover with an embroidered full-color Iration logo and lined with black fleece.
 Also included is the band's custom black polo shirt as a bundle for a discounted price.

+In August 2023, Iration collaborated with Melin, a Southern California hatwear company, for an exclusive cap with the band's logo.
+Called the "Coronado Melin x Iration Hydro", this lightweight, water-resistant, breathable antimicrobial cap comes in black and white.